WHAT IS MINIATURE ART ?

 Anyone keen to learn more from contemporary artists will find this book excellent, Techniques of Painting Miniatures by Sue Burton, a founding member of the Hilliard Society in the UK.
 Further helpful information can be found on the following websites.
 Best of all, do visit an exhibition in person if you can!

-*Text for the National Gallery website written by Katherine Coombs, curator of the miniature collection at the Victoria and Albert Museum, who further explains the history in fascinating detail in her book, 'The Portrait Miniature in England' and her paper 'A kind of Gentle Painting - Limning in 16th Century Britain' .
+*Text (reproduced with permission) for the National Gallery website written by Katherine Coombs, curator of the miniature collection at the Victoria and Albert Museum, who further explains the history in fascinating detail in her book, 'The Portrait Miniature in England' and her paper 'A kind of Gentle Painting - Limning in 16th Century Britain' .